|Is Replaced By:||Not applicable|

 These values are not applicable for values with a "literal" range. http://purl.org/dc/terms/W3CDTF http://purl.org/dc/terms/ISO639-2 http://purl.org/dc/terms/LCSH Email addresses can be given using mailto: URIs.

-If each metadata record is to represent exactly one book, a book Description Template will occur once and only once in each Description Set:
+If we decide that each metadata record is to represent exactly one book, then a book Description Template will occur once and only once in each Description Set:

 DescriptionSet: MyBookCase Description template: Book minimum = 1; maximum = 1

-Let us say that each book must have one (and only one) title, which is identified with the property URI http://purl.org/dc/terms/title.
-Note that title in our case is used in statements with literal values.
+We can decide that each Book must have one (and only one) title, which is identified with the property URI http://purl.org/dc/terms/title.

 Statement Templates are also created for each of the other properties used to describe a Book (with occurrence options and other constraints as needed):